There are good career prospects for graduates interested in helping businesses save money and manage energy more efficiently

 You could try to get a part-time job or work experience within a company's energy management department.
 Any administration or management work that provides you with the necessary skills will be useful.

-If you want to work in the commercial sector you could find work with:
+If you'd like to enter the commercial sector, you could find work with:

 Look for job vacancies at:

 Once you're in the job it's essential to keep up to date with legislation, compliance and reporting requirements through training and continuing professional development (CPD).
 You may go on to do a postgraduate qualification part time, such as a Masters in energy management, while you're working.

 There are also options to develop your IT skills in specialist software designed for monitoring energy efficiency.

 It's likely that you'll become a member of the Energy Institute, which offers a range of training options suitable for the different stages of your career.
 These include: